mrpaulphan/idm100/assignments/final.md

-- You must have  a minimum of three pages
+- You must have  a minimum of three pages (homepage does not count)
 - Have a navigation
 - Must be responsive!
 Your site should be aesthetically pleasing to look at on your mobile device/table/ and computer
 - Use post categories